 National Scripted TV Series • April – September 2014

-Spokane-based North by Northwest is teaming up with The Asylum to create a zombie TV series for the Syfy channel called Z Nation.
+Spokane-based North by Northwest teamed up with The Asylum to create a zombie TV series for the Syfy channel called Z Nation.
 That’s right, A ZOMBIE TV SERIES!
-Marco and Robyn couldn’t be more excited to get to be a part of it — they’re both huge zombie fans, and have attended more than one zombie convention.
+Marco and Robyn were very excited to get to be a part of it — they’re both huge zombie fans, and have attended more than one zombie convention.

 Z Nation, which starts 3 years into the zombie apocalypse, is about a team of everyday heroes transporting the only known survivor of the zombie virus from New York to California, where the last functioning viral lab awaits his blood.
 Marco and Robyn both joined IATSE for the show (Locals 488 and 600 respectively), so the Scaringi’s got just a little bit more awesome, thanks to this slice of zombie mayhem.
-The series is set to air on the Syfy channel in the fall of 2014, so be sure to tune in!
+The series is available now through the Syfy channel, so be sure to check it out!

 Robyn Scaringi • Script Supervisor • Narrative Feature • Canon C100 • April 2014